RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/1Sam.md

 <sup>19</sup> His daughter-in-law, Phinehas’ wife, was with child, near to giving birth.
 When she heard the news that God’s ark was taken and that her father-in-law and her husband were dead, she bowed herself and gave birth; for her pains came on her.
 <sup>20</sup> About the time of her death the women who stood by her said to her, “Don’t be afraid, for you have given birth to a son.”
 But she didn’t answer, neither did she regard it.
-<sup>21</sup> <sup>a</sup>saying, “The glory has departed from Israel!” because God’s ark was taken, and because of her father-in-law and her husband.
+<sup>21</sup> She named the child Ichabod,<sup>a</sup> saying, “The glory has departed from Israel!” because God’s ark was taken, and because of her father-in-law and her husband.
 <sup>22</sup> She said, “The glory has departed from Israel; for God’s ark has been taken.”

 > - <sup>a</sup> 21.
 “Ichabod” means “no glory”.